If Your Partner Does Any Of These 10 Things, They Aren't Fully Over Their Ex

 If your partner is still hung up on their ex, they may suggest doing the same things that they used to do with their past partner.
 For instance: maybe they used to go to a particular restaurant together, and it holds a lot of memories for them, and they want to keep going to that same restaurant with you.

 "People that are still connected to their exes will still have emotional connection to the things and places they associate with them," Ponaman says.
 "If they start a new relationship, even if they're still connected to an ex, it's natural that they would want to re-visit these places and try to replace the old memories with new ones."

-If you find this to be the case, it may be something to address with them in a discussion.
+If you find this to be the case, it may be something to discuss with your partner.

 3. They Bring Up Their Ex In Conversations Out Of Nowhere

-This is another fairly obvious one.
+This can be another fairly obvious one.
 If your partner is constantly finding ways to bring up their ex in your conversations, they may still be hung up on them.
-"This, of course, is unfair and uncool," Jeannie Assimos, eharmony's Chief of Advice, tells Bustle.
+"This, of course, is unfair and uncool," Jeannie Assimos, eharmony's chief of advice, tells Bustle.
 "I would definitely be concerned if I had to hear about an ex constantly, and felt they still had unresolved feelings for another person."

 If they tend to get heated or emotional when talking about the ex, this is also a sign that haven't really let their past relationship go.
 If you're in this situation, Assimos says, you have to protect your heart.
 "Be careful if someone has an ex that is still pretty intertwined in their life," she says.
 "Don’t be afraid to ask questions, and find out where the relationship stands.
 As the new partner in this person’s life, you should come first.
 Period."

 4. They Make Suggestions On How You Should Act Based On How Their Ex Did It